ImStaked/Unbelievable-Story-Blog/_posts/mina.md

 ## Opinion
 Fraud seems to be a trend here.
 It appears that there is a level of corruption or influence or Rackettering being excerted here that might go above and beyond normal.
 What is that RICO thing for?
 I have suspected this was an FBI / CIA project from the start so if that is true the I have hacked the feds.

 Interesting fact.
-Within 1 week of me publishing the information about these people [Myrtle Beach Caught on Fire](https://www.visitmyrtlebeach.com/myrtle-beach-area-wildfire-update-and-visitor-information)
+I posted information about all of this on twitter right before [Myrtle Beach Caught on Fire](https://www.visitmyrtlebeach.com/myrtle-beach-area-wildfire-update-and-visitor-information).
+Unfortunatly I have deleted most of my twitter posts from the past.
+I stopped deleting my twitter posts the last time the government attacked me because I documented the physical torture live.
+They do not beat me with rubber hoses the government has a way of hurting people using electromagnetic energy.